 If the data size of your site backup file is within the limit described above, import the site backup directly into the destination Confluence Cloud instance.

-- Go to your Confluence Cloud site and choose > General Configuration.
+- Go to your Confluence Cloud site and choose Settings in the Confluence sidebar.

 - Choose Site import.

-- Otherwise, specify your file using the Browse button.
+- Specify your file using the Browse button.

 - Choose Import.

 After migrating your data, you'll need to install any compatible add-ons, like Questions for Confluence and Team Calendars for Confluence.

 Please note that at present, there is no way to migrate your Questions for Confluence and Team Calendars for Confluence data from Server to Cloud.

 Some third-party add-ons are only available for Server, and will no longer be available after you migrate.
 You can check whether your essential add-ons are available for Confluence Server, Cloud or both on the Atlassian Marketplace.